 - As long as you did not attempt to open the attachment, reply/click on the web link, or provide any personal information, no additional action is needed; however…

 - If you attempted to open an attachment or visited a website where you submitted your username, password or other sensitive information, you should immediately contact the Marshall IT Service Desk at (304) 696-3200 / firstname.lastname@example.org.

 Security Tip: Use of the ‘Skeptical Hover Technique’ Most email applications allow you to simply hover your mouse – without clicking – over an embedded web link to preview where the hidden link will try to send you if you should click it.

-ALWAYS be suspicious of any unexpected email messages, regardless of the source, which include file attachments, web URLs, or are written with a sense of urgency and require you to provide credentials or other personal information.
+ALWAYS be suspicious of any unexpected email messages (regardless of the source) which include file attachments, web URL’s, or are written with a sense of urgency that you must provide computer passwords or reveal personal financial information.

 Phishing Scams and Compromised Accounts – What Should I Do?